Biden speaks with senators on voting rights as Democrats move to prioritize legislation on the issue

-Five senators — Tim Kaine (D-Va.), Angus King (I-Maine), Alex Padilla (D-Calif.), Jon Tester (Mont.) and Raphael G. Warnock (D-Ga.) — said they had spoken to Biden on Thursday and each said the president’s message was clear: get it done, and quick.
+Sen. Joe Manchin III (W.Va.), one of two Democratic senators who have emerged as key to any movement on voting rights, was on the call, according to the other participants.
+The other senator, Kyrsten Sinema (Ariz.), was not, they said.

-The conversations came a day after Biden said there is “nothing domestically more important than voting rights,” even as the path to passing a bill to protect the right to vote faces significant obstacles in an evenly divided Senate.
+Vice President Harris, Senate Majority Leader Charles E. Schumer (D-N.Y.) and Sen. Amy Klobuchar (D-Minn.) also were on the call, according to a senior Democratic Senate aide.

-The official, who spoke on the condition of anonymity to describe conversations that were not publicized, also said that Joe Manchin III (D-W.Va.) is among the senators the president was planning to talk with about the matter.
+The conversation came a day after Biden said there is “nothing domestically more important than voting rights,” even as the path to passing a bill to protect the right to vote faces significant obstacles in an evenly divided Senate.

-The official said Biden will also have an update later on the path forward for the social spending legislation that is pending in the Senate.
+Biden’s conversation with the senators focused on immigration specifically, according to a senior administration official with knowledge of the talks, who said Biden will also have an update later Thursday on the path forward for the social spending legislation that is pending in the Senate.
+The official spoke on the condition of anonymity to describe private talks.

-Manchin is one of two senators that have emerged as key to any movement on voting rights.
-The other is Kyrsten Sinema (Ariz.).
-Both have voiced skepticism or opposition to changing Senate procedures in a way that would be needed to push voting rights priorities across the finish line.
+Manchin and Sinema have voiced skepticism or opposition to changing Senate procedures in a way that would be needed to push voting rights priorities across the finish line.

-With Republicans unified against Democrats plans, the only way to pass legislation is to alter Senate rules requiring a 60-vote threshold.
+With Republicans unified against Democrats’ plans, the only way to pass legislation is to alter Senate rules requiring a 60-vote threshold.
 That would mean all 50 Democrats uniting in favor of both a rule change and underlying legislation.

 The White House did not have any immediate comment.
 Spokespeople for Manchin and Sinema did not immediately respond to requests for comment.